How to Use Color to Decorate Your Spring Home

 Since the bookcase is white with an open back, it’s important to fill it with an abundance of color.
 Pastels in all shades are found here.
 This is where many of our Easter decorations find a home for the season.

-First I put in pastel shred, two bunny figurines, a few painted Easter eggs, and finally, two faux bunches of tulips.
-Together, these Easter decorations, create a nice vignette to fill part of one of the shelves.
+First, I put in pastel shred, two bunny figurines, a few painted Easter eggs, and finally, two faux bunches of tulips.
+Together, these Easter decorations create a nice vignette to fill part of one of the shelves.

-Easter bunnies and tulips in white lanterns
+easter bunnies and tulips in white and glass lantern

 TIP: I find it easiest to start with containers and decorations that I know will be part of the vignette.